medic/cht-docs/content/en/apps/reference/targets.md

 To build your targets into your app, you must compile them into app-settings, then upload them to your instance.

-`medic-conf --local compile-app-settings backup-app-settings upload-app-settings`
+`cht --local compile-app-settings backup-app-settings upload-app-settings`